tiltedphoques/gitbook-wiki/guides/server-guide/windows-setup/regular-setup/README.md

 10. If the popup did not appear, visit [this page](../../../troubleshooting/during-server-setup-my-firewall-didnt-ask-for-network-permission.md) in the troubleshooting section.
 11. Now you can see the server is actually running:\
     ![](https://i.imgur.com/katpGFn.png)
-12. As currently configured, **only you** can connect to your server for now, and it's not configured.
+12. As currently configured, **only you** can connect to your server for now, and we have yet to change any server options.
 We'll also figure that out in a minute.
       * To test if it works, launch `Skyrim Together Reborn` using MO2, and connect using `127.0.0.1` as your IP address, and using no password.
 13. Close the `SkyrimTogetherServer.exe` for now.